lindes/pubbin/README.md

   vagrant, which can then be used as a baseline that's likely closer to your expected starting point, thus requiring less work (and less time spent) in the provisioning phase.

+* `wh` - a more-verbose `which`, with less typing required (ironic?) -- reports on where a given command-name can be found in $PATH, showing symlinks and final real path of each entry.
+Reports on duplicate entries in case the same command name exists in multiple places in
+  $PATH.

 ## License